drocheam/optrace/docs/source/usage/advanced.rst

 _______________________________

-Color conversion are supported via the namespace :python:`optrace.color`. optrace provides conversions for the colorspaces XYZ, sRGB, linear SRGB, CIELUV and xyY as well as some color properties like Saturation and Hue in CIELUV.
+Color conversion are supported via the namespace :mod:`optrace.tracer.color`. optrace provides conversions for the colorspaces XYZ, sRGB, linear SRGB, CIELUV and xyY as well as specific color properties such as saturation and hue in CIELUV.

-Check the :ref:`Color Handling <color_management>` section for a technical and fundamental descriptions of color processing and calculation.
+Check the :ref:`Color Management <color_management>` section for a technical descriptions on the color processing.
-Go to the code reference section :mod:`optrace.tracer.color` for information on the usage of implemented functions.
+API reference section :mod:`optrace.tracer.color` provides information on the usage of the implemented functions.

-For the sRGB Perceptual Rendering Intent there a extra parameters available.
+The sRGB Perceptual Rendering Intent function allows for extra parameters compared to the other rendering intents.
-For instance, a fixed saturation scaling can be set using the :python:`chroma_scale` parameter of the :func:`optrace.tracer.color.xyz_to_srgb_linear <optrace.tracer.color.srgb.xyz_to_srgb_linear>` function.
+For instance, a fixed chroma scaling factor is set by the :python:`chroma_scale` parameter of the :func:`optrace.tracer.color.xyz_to_srgb_linear <optrace.tracer.color.srgb.xyz_to_srgb_linear>` function.
+Such a fixed factor is useful for image comparisons.
-A suitable scaling factor can be calculated using :func:`optrace.tracer.color.get_saturation_scale <optrace.tracer.color.srgb.get_chroma_scale>`.
+A suitable scaling factor can be calculated using :func:`optrace.tracer.color.get_chroma_scale <optrace.tracer.color.srgb.get_chroma_scale>`.
-This is useful for viable comparison between images, as the saturation scaling factor is the same.
-The function :func:`optrace.tracer.color.xyz_to_srgb_linear <optrace.tracer.color.srgb.xyz_to_srgb_linear>` provides the :python:`chroma_scale` parameter to override the best matching one.
-Alternatively, a relative lightness threshold can be set using the :python:`L_th` parameter, which excludes colors of darker image regions to calculate/apply the factor in both functions.
+A relative lightness threshold can be set using the :python:`L_th` parameter, which excludes darker, mostly invisible colors in the chroma scale calculation.
-This is helpful when the scaling factor is largely affected by color values that are mostly invisible.
-If there still colors outside the gamut after the operation (for instance, because they were below :python:`L_th` or the user set :python:`chroma_scale` value was insufficient), they are projected onto the gamut edge as for the absolute rendering intent.
+After chroma scaling, colors remaining outside the gamut are projected onto the gamut edge, same as for the absolute rendering intent.
 See the docstring of both functions for further information.